 Get Involved!

-Diana Martinez is the Executive Director of Hokusai & Ukiyo-e: The Floating World and the Director of the McAninch Arts Center.
+Diana Martinez is the Director of the McAninch Arts Center.
 Diana has over 25 years of experience in the entertainment industry, having directed over 40 musical theatre productions.
 She has also led iconic Chicago-area entertainment organizations such as Pheasant Run Theatre, the Paramount Theatre in Aurora, and The Second City in Chicago.
 Diana served on the board of the Chicago Cultural Council for two terms and holds a BFA from the University of Illinois.
 Currently, she serves on the Board of the DuPage Convention and Visitors Bureau, is Chair of Arts DuPage, serves on the board of the DuPage Foundation, and is a lifelong resident of Glen Ellyn.